St Maximilian Kolbe

 I want to die in place of this prisoner.

 For millions the bleak image of the gates of the Nazi extermination camp at Auschwitz-Birkenau have come to symbolize an age of genocide.
-The commemoration of one Christian man who died there, in light of the destruction of five million Jewish lives between 1941-5, may give us reason to hesitate.
+The commemoration of one Christian man who died there, in light of the destruction of six million Jewish lives between 1941-1945, may give us reason to hesitate.
 But Maximilian Kolbe, who died as prisoner 16770 in Auschwitz-Birkenau, is much remembered in the Christian Church.
 He offered his own life to save a fellow prisoner, Franciszek Gajowniczek, condemned to death by the camp authorities after a successful escape by a fellow prisoner.

 Kolbe was born on 8th January 1894 in Zdunska Wola.
 His parents were devout and nationalistic.
 At the age of eighteen he went to Rome to study philosophy and theology.
 In October 1917 he and six other students formed a new body, Militia Immaculatae, which promoted devotion to the Virgin Mary, worked to secure converts and to perform good works.

 Kolbe returned to Poland to lecture at the Fransciscan seminary at Kracow.
 In October 1927 Prince Jan Drucki-Lubecki gave to the movement a plot of land near Warsaw to develop their work: this became Niepokalanow, the city of the Immaculatae.
 Here the community flourished, publishing prolifically, and soon its influence spread across Poland.
 Its journal was not uncontroversial.
 A number of issues contained antisemitic articles, but they were not written by Kolbe himself, and he was known to censure the other editors for such work.